Scottsboro Bankruptcy Lawyers & Bankruptcy Attorneys

 Read Client ReviewsRead reviews

 If you are in over your head, weighed down by debt and searching for some relief, our Scottsboro bankruptcy lawyers are here for a consultation in person or over the phone.
-Currently, our Scottsboro bankruptcy attorneys charge $850 for most Chapter 7 bankruptcy filings in Jackson County and the surrounding areas.
-There is a $335.00 filing fee that the Bankruptcy Court charges when the case is filed.
+Currently, our Scottsboro bankruptcy attorneys charge a flat fee for most Chapter 7 bankruptcy filings in Jackson County and the surrounding areas.
+There is also a filing fee that the Bankruptcy Court charges when the case is filed.

-Also, there is a small fee for pulling your credit report (usually around $30), and there are 2 courses (a debt management and a credit counseling course) that you must complete.
-The combined cost for both courses are around $45 and each one usually takes about an hour to do online.
+Also, there is a small fee for pulling your credit report and there are two courses (a debt management and a credit counseling course) that you must complete and each one usually takes about an hour to do online.

-To file a Chapter 7 bankruptcy the combined costs (including attorney fees, filing fees, and all additional fees) will usually be about $1260 with our Scottsboro bankruptcy lawyer.
 For a case with no assets, then a Chapter 7 bankruptcy can be a fairly simple process.
 The main considerations in a Chapter 7 are qualifying to file and making sure that all of your assets are protected.
 Qualifying to file is based on your household income and family size.
+If you cannot qualify for bankruptcy in Jackson County then you will have to file Chapter 13.
+Chapter 13 bankruptcy is where you set up a payment plan to pay back some or all of your creditors over a three to five year period.
 Call our Scottsboro bankruptcy lawyer today for more information.

 Bankruptcy Lawyers in Scottsboro

 Our Scottsboro bankruptcy lawyer can go over your specific financial situation with you and help you determine if filing bankruptcy is right for you and your family.
 When you call our office, you can receive an initial consultation over the phone or in our Huntsville office on Memorial Parkway.
 If you are considering a bankruptcy in Madison County, Alabama, get in contact with us.